 - All students in a residence unit will be considered responsible for the furnishings in a public area.

 - Each student room is furnished with a bed, dresser, desk and chair.
 Students are responsible for furnishing their own pillow, linens, and curtains- which must be fire-retardant.

 - The College furnishes student rooms.
 The students may bring in only small items of furniture.
 College furniture may not be removed from the room.The resident will be assessed replacement costs for any missing or damaged furniture.

 - Furniture may not be removed from the public areas of any residence hall.

 - Painting or stenciling of rooms is strictly prohibited and subject to a maintenance fee.

-- Laundry machines in the Troy campus residence halls do not require coins or cash.
+- Laundry machines in the Albany Campus Residence Halls halls do not require coins or cash.
 However, laundry machines in University Heights College Suites are coin-operated.

 - Hair dryer

 - Heating pad

 - Refrigerator (not to exceed 4 cubic feet)